-Despite implementation of fishery restrictions at most reefs, piscivores were rarely observed and generally had minor contributions to biomass turnover and nutrient production.
+Despite implementation of fishery restrictions at most reefs, piscivores were rarely observed.
+Correspondingly, piscivores generally had minor contributions to biomass turnover and nutrient production, despite these species having high nutrient density.
 Top-heavy fishery services (i.e. dominated by piscivores) were only observed for vitamin A in Belize or on reefs with high fishable biomass.
-These patterns underline the diminished functional importance of piscivores in fished seascapes and small protected areas [7,28,41,42], and suggest that these species contribute less than other reef fishes to fisheries catch or tropical seafood supply, even on lightly-fished reefs.
-However, small-scale coastal fishers also target fishes in habitats connected to coral reefs (e.g. seagrass, mangrove) [43,44] that were not included in this analysis, and both fisher effort and species selectivity can vary spatially on reefs [45].
+These patterns underline the diminished functional importance of piscivores in fished seascapes and small protected areas [7,28,43,44], and suggest that these species contribute less than other reef fishes to fisheries catch or tropical seafood supply, even on lightly-fished reefs.
+Such findings highlight the importance of considering trade-offs and associations between biomass, biomass production, and nutrients.
+However, small-scale coastal fishers also target fishes in habitats connected to coral reefs (e.g. seagrass, mangrove) [45,46] that were not included in this analysis, and both fisher effort and species selectivity can vary spatially on reefs [47].
 Further understanding of the contributions of trophic groups to fishery services should integrate ecological surveys from other habitats, using catch composition data to help ensure key non-reef stocks are included alongside coral reef fishes.
 For example, small-scale fishers in Western Province, Solomon Islands target up to 382 species, but only 56% of these were observed in these reef surveys, leaving 216 species either not observed on reefs or likely caught in other habitats (e.g. pelagic fish: Carangidae, Corhyphaenidae).
-Nutrition-sensitive fisheries management, which prioritises catch of nutrients rather than biomass [46], could therefore focus on regulating herbivore and mobile-invertivore fisheries that produce the majority of biomass and nutrients.
-Indeed, gear-based management is already effective at reducing capture of rare, non-target species [47], and can now be combined with predicted nutrient concentrations to recommend gears that can supply long-term sustainable catch to maximise reef nutrient yields [48].
+Nutrition-sensitive fisheries management, which prioritises catch of nutrients rather than biomass [48], could therefore focus on regulating herbivore and mobile-invertivore fisheries that produce the majority of biomass and nutrients.
+Indeed, gear-based management is already effective at reducing capture of rare, non-target species [49], and can now be combined with predicted nutrient concentrations to recommend gears that can supply long-term sustainable catch to maximise reef nutrient yields [50].

 Future directions

-Our study provides a framework for estimating nutrient productivity from fish survey data using publicly-available statistical predictions of fish growth rates [10] and nutrient concentrations [17].
+Our study provides a framework for estimating nutrient productivity from fish survey data using publicly-available statistical predictions of fish growth rates [48,49] and nutrient concentrations [28].
 Nutrient productivity measures the turnover of nutrients between trophic levels, offering insights into nutrient flux in reef food webs and providing a new approach for quantifying food provisioning from coral reefs.
-This rate-based metric unites concepts from food systems, ecology, and fisheries theory, and is complementary to emerging research on reef fish productivity [12,15,26] and elemental flux [16].
+This rate-based metric unites concepts from food systems, ecology, and fisheries theory, and is complementary to emerging research on reef fish productivity [48] and elemental flux [49,50].
 We used statistical models fitted to published data to make statistical predictions of nutrient concentrations in reef fish species, which is necessary for estimating assemblage-level nutrient productivity in diverse and data-limited reef fishes.
-Future research will need to consider potential for environmental variation to influence nutrient concentrations in fish [13,49], and how such intraspecific variation might have knock-on effects for nutrient flux through reef food webs.
+Future research will need to consider potential for environmental variation to influence nutrient concentrations in fish [13,51], and how such intraspecific variation might have knock-on effects for nutrient flux through reef food webs.
+Our analysis also overlooks potential contributions of invertebrates to energy flux in reef food webs [52,53], while many reefs also support invertebrate fisheries that may benefit vulnerable people (e.g. reef gleaning by women) [54].
+Better integration of ecological and fisheries surveys with nutritional values for invertebrates will help to address these knowledge gaps.